-(1) The office of the Secretary of the Faculty and Staff shall maintain the official personnel file for each instructional academic staff member and the Human Relations Office shall maintain the files for non-instructional academic staff members.
-The contents and uses of such official personnel files are governed by the current policies of those offices.

-(2) Staff members may challenge inclusion of material in their files in accordance with established grievance procedures in Chapter 8.
+- (1) The office of the Secretary of the Faculty and Academic Staff shall maintain the official personnel file for each academic staff member.
+The contents and uses of such official personnel files are governed by the current policies of the Secretary of the Faculty and Academic Staff office. - (2) Staff members may challenge inclusion of material in their files in accordance with established grievance procedures in Chapter 8.